 The C-NLOPB was created in 1986 through the Atlantic Accord and its associated, implementing federal and provincial legislation, the Canada-Newfoundland and Labrador Atlantic Accord Implementation Act, S.C.
 1987, c.
 3 and the Canada-Newfoundland and Labrador Atlantic Accord Implementation Newfoundland and Labrador Act, RSNL1990 c.
 C-2 (“the Accord Acts”).
 It regulates petroleum-related activities in the Canada-Newfoundland and Labrador Offshore Area.
 While the C-NLOPB is an independent regulator that operates at arms-length from the governments, some Board decisions (referred to under the Accord Acts as “Fundamental Decisions”) require government approval, as does its annual operating budget.

 The Board has seven, part-time positions — three appointed by the Government of Canada and three by the Government of Newfoundland and Labrador, with a Chair who is appointed jointly by the two governments.
-The current Board members are: Wes Foote, Roger Grimes and Ted O’Keefe.
-Mr. Grimes has been selected by the Board under the Accord Acts to serve as part-time, Acting Chair while the governments complete the merit-based processes underway to jointly appoint a Chair along with filling current Board vacancies.
+The current Board members are: Kim Dunphy, Wes Foote, Roger Grimes, Brian Maynard and Ted O’Keefe.
+Mr. Grimes has been appointed by the Governments of Newfoundland and Labrador and Canada to serve as Chair.